 A place to prepare and share local produce and knowledge

-The MARK Project with assistance from the O’Connor Foundation and Transition Catskills will be developing a certified commercial kitchen space for use by local growers to better increase their sales and marketability during off peak season.
+The MARK Project—with assistance from the O’Connor Foundation and Transition Catskills—has developed a certified commercial kitchen space for use by local growers to better increase their sales and marketability during off peak season.

 Local Food Hub